-The development hereby approved shall be carried out strictly in accordance with the approved plans (drawing nos.
-1388-5, 1388-6 & 'Block Plan' received 14th May 2020) and the schedule of materials indicated thereon.
+The development shall be carried out strictly in accordance with the approved plans (drawing nos.
+426-PL02B; 426-PL03), except where otherwise stipulated by conditions attached to this permission.

-Reason: To ensure adherence to the approved plans and to protect the general character and amenities of the area in accordance with the requirements of Policy SD1 of the Herefordshire Local Plan - Core Strategy and the National Planning Policy Framework.
+Reason: To ensure adherence to the approved plans in the interests of a satisfactory form of development and to comply with Policy SD1 of the Herefordshire Local Plan - Core Strategy and the National Planning Policy Framework.